harp37/VideoFileList/README.md

 Works with Chrome and Chromium-based browsers (such as Edge and Brave)!

-Just click on index.html and watch it work its magic!
+Just double-tap on that sweet index.html and watch it work its magic!